Wildfire Prevention Work in Quarry Park

 Large scale projects such as this involve some inconvenience and short-term alteration of a landscape yet ultimately yield the long-term ecological benefit of native plant and animal communities.
 In the coming months, we will survey the area looking for growth of native plants, such as coffeeberry and toyon plants.
 See before and after images of the work accomplished in Quarry Park below.

 Ongoing project status and specific closure information will be posted to this page.
-To stay informed join our email list.

 For more information call CAL FIRE San Mateo – Santa Cruz at (831) 335-6740.